Marketlum/Marketlum-Amendment/Sylius-Amendment.md

 Any Role can create a new Value Definition by publishing the decision and the Definition itself.
 This role automatically gains a Domain over this Definition, unless a Policy specifies otherwise.

-### 1.5 Value's Lifecycle

-By default, every Value Definition gains lifecycle stage "Idea" unless specified otherwise, as one of "Pre-alpha", "Alpha", "Beta", "Stable", "Retiring" or "Legacy".

 ## Article 2: Market Foundations

 ### 2.1 Individuals and Organizations